 Curricula & Competencies

 Together, social work educators and practitioners developed the ground-breaking California Child Welfare Competencies—a first for the state’s child welfare students and a national model for collaborative curriculum development.
 The Aging and Public Mental Health competencies followed similar courses.
 These form the foundation for competency-based curriculum at California's schools of social work/social welfare.

-For agency staff, CalSWEC works closely with its partners—the California Department of Social Services, counties, the Regional Training Academies/Inter-University Consortium, and other stakeholders—to develop and revise statewide curriculum products.
+For agency staff, CalSWEC works closely with its partners—the California Department of Social Services, counties, the Regional Training Academies/University Consortium for Children and Families, and other stakeholders—to develop and revise statewide curriculum products.
 These include:

 - the California Common Core Curricula for all the state's newly hired child welfare social workers and supervisors,